March 16, 2012, BBC One

 Welsh’s talk also addressed the problem of “judicial inexperience,” Kirkwood’s notes report.
 His advice for influencing judges who’ve been listening to SBS critics was not to address the debate in argument, but to work through the “back door,” reaching judges informally outside of court and explaining the prosecution point of view without the opposition present.

-Kirkwood’s notes also quote Welsh as advising police to “seek maximum publicity for convictions” and for the notion that “shaking undoubtedly causes injuries and in some cases death.”
+Kirkwood’s notes also quote Welsh as advising police to “seek maximum publicity for convictions” and to relay to the press that “shaking undoubtedly causes injuries and in some cases death.”
 Welsh reported that his team had scheduled SBS training courses for police officers and first responders, and that his agency makes itself available to “offer advice to senior investigating officers.”

 Squier and Cohen have so far weathered the complaints lodged against them, but the campaign is having its effect.
 Last year Squier told the Canadian Broadcasting Company that attacks motivated by her position on shaken baby syndrome threaten her ability to work, and she hesitates to continue testifying.